This Is Not a Drill: Development

 In January 2020, Waters officially announced the tour, named This Is Not a Drill.
 "This tour will be part of a global movement by people who are concerned by others to affect the change that is necessary", said Waters in a video announcing the tour.
 "That’s why we’re going on the road.
 That’s why speak to each other in pubs.
 That’s why this conversation should be on everybody’s lips, constantly, the whole time, because it’s super important.
-So I hope you’ll all come to the shows."
-The show sees him performing in a 360° stage for the first time.
-Originally, the final show in the United States was due to take place on October 3, 2020, exactly one month before the 2020 presidential election.
+So I hope you’ll all come to the shows".
+The show saw him performing in a 360° stage for the first time.
+Originally, the final show in the United States was due to take place on 3 October 2020, exactly one month before the 2020 presidential election.

-On March 27, 2020, Waters posted a statement on his website and social media, announcing the postponement of the tour to the following year due to the coronavirus pandemic outbreak, declaring that the situation was a "Bummer, but if it saves one life, it’s worth it".
+On 27 March 2020, Waters posted a statement on his website and social media, announcing the postponement of the tour to the following year due to the coronavirus pandemic outbreak, declaring that the situation was a "Bummer, but if it saves one life, it’s worth it".
 In April 2021, tour dates in Canada and United States were announced to take place in 2022, while the concerts in Mexico were announced later in June.
 In a statement, it was specified that the show "includes a dozen great songs from Pink Floyd’s Golden Era alongside several new ones — words and music, same writer, same heart, same soul, same man".
 Waters has called This Is Not a Drill his "first farewell tour".
 In November 2021, a new show in Monterrey, Mexico, was announced, followed by three new shows in the United States announced later in March 2022.
 Concerts in North America took place between July and October 2022.